Ga naar hoofdinhoud

 • Our company needs 8.6 billion GBP.

-Content structure, lay-out and format
+Content structure, layout and format

 Always put the most important information first and make sure your content is scannable.